 Industrial Training Requirements: In the scientific and technological courses close association with industry is maintained on the practical aspects of the professions.
 This is achieved in most of the courses of the Faculty by requiring students to complete an approved industrial training programme prior to graduation.
 This is normally carried out during the Christmas vacation.
 In the case of Wool Technology students are required to complete thirty-six weeks' approved practical work.
-In Mining Engineering students will undertake a programme of practical training in the third term of Third Year and during the long vacations.
+In Mining Engineering students will undertake a programme of practical training of at least ninety days.